GaloisInc/BESSPIN-Tool-Suite/apps/proto-ota/README.md

 sign/c - reference implementation in C using mbedtls and tweetnacl libraries.
 Builds using the tool-suite nix-shell environment on Linux.

+signfile/ada/signfile.adb - Host-based program to sign a given file with a key derived from a pass-phrase.

+signfile/ada/verifyfile.adb - Host-based program to verify the signature of a given file, using a known public key, derived from a known pass-phrase.

 ## Dependencies

 The C version for Linux needs mbedtls installed and built in the same directory as SSITH-FETT-Target